 Outside of the Jewish world, Julie is actively involved with and an avid supporter of the University of Pennsylvania, where she graduated and met her husband, Marc.
 She currently serves as Penn Alumni president.

 Julie and Marc have five children, a son-in-law and two young grandchildren.

-Sylvia Weisz Women's Campaign Chair
+Sylvia Weisz Women's Philanthropy Chair

 Heidi Monkarsh was born and raised in Los Angeles where tzedakah was not only taught, but demonstrated by her family.